krishna-creator/SE-Project---IntelliMeet/Unit_Tests/README.md

 ```

 ## STEPS ON HOW TO RUN THE UNIT TEST CASES
+* setup the unit test case environment as mentioned above
+* Install the necessary python libraries (as mentioned above) that are required to run the unit-box test case
 ```shell
 # check if the transfered image has width, height and depth of 360px, 462, 3
 python -m unittest Image_data_transfer_unit_test_1.py